JeffreyRiggle/my-site/content/blog/text-adventure-beginnings/index.md

 In this, I learned how to stick with something even when it gets hard or boring.
 There were days when I would get stuck on a technical issue that I couldn't find any great documentation online.
 On other days, I mind-numbingly drudged through just one more Javadoc comment.

 I cannot overstate how valuable that was to me.
 I find that when working at a company with a clear goal in mind, there are  trade-offs that must be made.
-An engineer, those are not always to the benefit of your technical growth.
+As an engineer, those are not always to the benefit of your technical growth.
 You may want to spend time optimizing a routine or playing around with a new technology/framework/language.
 In many cases, doing this on the job is borderline negligent and not in the interest of the company you are working for.
 However, when you are working on a project that is yours without direct financial incentives, you are free to make whatever choices you want.
-The cost incurred, in money or in time, is on you, and you do not have to consider the cost to the company.
+The cost incurred, in money or in time, is on you, and you do not have to consider the cost to some company.

 In the modern era of AI, I am not sure if you could recreate this experience.
 For example, a new developer who needed an icon in a specific way might not try to draw it themselves.
 Instead, they might just ask an AI to generate it for them.
 AI can provide some excellent rubber ducking, which was just not possible when I attempted this project.